DKesserich/SimpleDayNightPlugin/README.md

 NASA/Goddard Space Flight Center Scientific Visualization Studio.
 Gaia DR2: ESA/Gaia/DPAC.
 Constellation figures based on those developed for the IAU by Alan MacRobert of Sky and Telescope magazine (Roger Sinnott and Rick Fienberg).

-Otherwise, where applicable, everything else is copyright David Lejeune, made available under an MIT Open Source License (See License.md)
+Otherwise, where applicable, everything else is copyright David Lejeune, made available under an MIT Open Source License (See License)